 License

-Penpot appears to have several advantages over Quant-UX, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Penpot appears to have several advantages over Quant-UX, particularly in popularity, growth, maturity and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, SCSS.
 However, they differ in their additional technology choices: Penpot uses Bash, Typescript, JSX, Python, Rust, Java, Lua, Clojure while Quant-UX leverages Vue.